Moving to Spain in 2023 regions guide for expats

 Moving to the North West Region

 Galicia’s summers are hot and the winters are pleasant.
 You can expect the same amount of rain as you would in the UK each year.
+Therefore it is quite well suited to British citizens.
 In addition, because this region is a major tourist destination, the capital city of Pontevedra has an established English-speaking community.
 The capital is a lovely, bustling city known for its architecture, history, festivals, and transportation connections.

 This region of Spain will take your breath away.
 As well as stunning beaches, it has mountains, nature parks and biosphere reserves too!